MediaMath/strand/docs/articles/getting_started.md

 </mm-button>
 ```

-To add an event trigger for when all polymer elements on the page have been upgraded and are ready to use, try the following:
+To add an event trigger for when all Polymer elements on the page have been upgraded and are ready to use, try the following:

 ```javascript
 window.addEventListener("polymer-ready", function() {